ryanalfe/Insurance-Risk-Dashboard/README.md

 Learning project using PostgreSQL, SQL in VS Code, and Power BI Desktop.

 Status: database loaded and SQL checks passed.
 Both Power BI report pages are built.
 Displayed totals reconcile with SQL, and the unmatched-policy slicer check passed on September 14, 2026.
 The saved PBIX is included in powerbi/insurance-risk-dashboard.pbix.
 Report screenshots are included below.
-GitHub publication is pending.

 This project explores how reported claim frequency varies by driver age and region.
 A separate claims page describes available claim amount records and explains incomplete matching between sources.